 I’ve dealt with Autism before…[Read more]

-Wes Bond replied to the topic Singing Students: Beginner Song Choices (Singing Teachers) in the forum Music Teachers 1 year, 10 months ago
+Wes Bond replied to the topic Singing Students: Beginner Song Choices (Singing Teachers) in the forum Music Teachers Forum 3 years, 10 months ago

 A lot of the time I let my students pick their songs.
 Obviously if it’s too difficult for the level that they are at I give them a couple other choices, but a couple of songs that are relatively simple or easy to simplify are: